 Personal gear: Bring a picnic lunch, snacks, at least 2L WATER, also water you can get to while paddling, sunscreen, hat, sunglasses, decent SHOES (no thongs/flip flops or bare feet – oysters and spiky/venomous animals can get you – I’ve seen it! ), insect repellant, money, hat, towel, warm gear, wind and rain proof top and dry change of clothing as you can get wet.
 Have a look on the big list for other ideas that you think might be useful.

-Sea kayaking on Moreton Bay can be hazardous.
+Safety: Sea kayaking on Moreton Bay can be hazardous.
 If conditions are unfavourable we will not go.
 We will register with the coast guard prior to departure and be in telephone contact.
 If you have medical conditions, consult your doctor, let the leader know if they are relevant (eg asthma, diabetes, heart conditions, allergies, epilepsy, etc), and bring any required medication!

 Risks and Hazards: Sunburn, fatigue, dehydration, cuts and bruises, Boat capsize, Boat traffic, Tendonitis, Paddle induced injuries, wind and current (weather), drowning, rocks, land and marine fauna, medical conditions, equipment failure